dutchpool/cdashboard/README.md

 Crypto Dashboard is made to sort those things out and present you all your important information in one handy overview.

+DPoS Dashboard Features, for active delegates but also for private wallets:
+- Monitor your delegate(s) Rank, Balance, Approval, Votes received, Forged blocks, Missed blocks, Votes casted, Votes casted on not forging delegates
+- Monitor your delegate(s)performance over the last 24 hours
+- See quickly if your node is missing blocks or is recovered
+- When blocks are missing now ant then, this is an indicator that something could be wrong with the server, pro-active maintenance can be initiated!
+- <B>No secrets!!!
+No Pass phrases!!!</B> needed in de config.json!
+All this is done with the public addresses of the wallets/delegate(s)and the API's available in the several DPoS platforms
+- No need to run this script on a delegate's node/server!
+Every server/VPS with python will do
+- By actively inspecting your "Votes casted" on "(not) forging delegates", you can quickly re-vote and monetise your voting weight much better

-If you like this dashboard, please consider to vote for all the Dutch Pool delegates: "dutch_pool", "st3v3n", "kippers", "fnoufnou" and "thamar" and receive the high sharing percentage of 90% per delegate!
+If you want to see a working demo of the Dpos-crypto-dashboard, please visit: http://cdashboarddemo.thamar.net/ If you like this dashboard created by delegate Thamar, please consider to vote for all the Dutch Pool delegates: "dutch_pool", "st3v3n", "kippers", "fnoufnou" and off course "thamar"!
+A small donation is also apreciated (see for more donation info below)

-If you want to see a working demo of the Dpos-crypto-dashboard, please visit: http://cdashboarddemo.thamar.net/

 _More info about Dutch Pool, our mission, our other tools and contributions to the DPoS ecosystem, please visit http://dutchpool.io_